Higher categories of push-pull spans, II: Matrix factorizations: Brief review of and dualizability results

 \subsection{The affine part}

 It will be helpful to spell out the various products, compositions, and units in $\sCRW$ in the case where everything is affine.
 In particular we have

+see the construction of $\QCoh^{\ZZ_2}$ in \cite[Section 3.1.3]{Riva2024}.
 We omit the mention of the symplectic forms for simplicity, but the reader should know that every diagram below comes equipped with the extra data of those forms, together with various nullhomotopies when discussing the Lagrangian condition.

 If we have two composable spans

 then their composite is given by the derived pullback over $\Spec B$, or equivalently by the span

 It follows from \cite[Theorem 4.4]{Calaque2015} that this span is again Lagrangian.
 The unit for this composition is the diagonal span